-The PEACE project seeks to protect young people at risk of extra-familial harm, with a particular focus on criminal and sexual exploitation.
+The PEACE project aims to protect young people at risk of extra-familial harm, with a particular focus on criminal and sexual exploitation.
 The project is located within the London Borough of Hounslow’s Youth Offending Services.

-The research asks:
+The research asked:

 - How can Contextual Safeguarding theory and practice be used and developed within PEACE?